JamesClonk/backman/docs/configuration.md

 # Configuration

-backman can be configured via JSON configuration, either with a file `config.json` in its root directory, or by the environment variable `$BACKMAN_CONFIG`.
+backman can be configured via JSON configuration, either with a file `config.json` in its root directory (or any other location specified with the command parameter `-config <file>`), or by the environment variable `$BACKMAN_CONFIG`.
 Values configured in `$BACKMAN_CONFIG` take precedence over `config.json`.
 By default backman will assume useful values for all services/backups unless configured otherwise.

-**Note:** Configuration through `config.json` only makes sense when building your own docker image, otherwise you cannot modify the file.
+> **Note:** Configuration through `config.json` only makes sense when building your own docker image, otherwise you cannot modify the file.
 For Cloud Foundry you will therefore most likely configure `$BACKMAN_CONFIG` in your `manifest.yml` or via `cf set-env`.
 If you are using the provided docker image `jamesclonk/backman` (as is default in the manifest) then there will be no configuration file and all configuration options must to be set via environment variables.
+For Kubernetes on the other hand it is very convenient to mount a `config.json` file from a Secret into the container.

-It is generally recommended to use the `$BACKMAN_CONFIG` environment variable for all your configuration needs.
+On Cloud Foundry it is generally recommended to use the `$BACKMAN_CONFIG` environment variable for all your configuration needs.
+See [Cloud Foundry configuration](/docs/cloudfoundry/configuration.md) for further details.

+On Kubernetes you should use a Secret containing the full `config.json` and then mount it as a volume into the container.
+See [Kubernetes configuration](/docs/kubernetes/configuration.md) for further details.

+### Examples

 These here are the default values backman will use if not configured otherwise:
 ```json